 - What does the target/objective aim to achieve? - What is the timeframe to achieve the target/objective?
 What is the objective to achieve by the target year?
 What is the baseline year and the corresponding value?
-What is the expected improvement between the baseline and the target value (e.g. in absolute value, in percentage terms). - How is it the target/objective implemented? - What are the milestones and deliverables set to achieve the national target/objective? - How is the target/objective related to the SET Plan objectives and policies defined in the Implementation Plans dedicated to the SET Plan technologies7? - How does the target/objective translate the SET Plan objectives and policies to the national context? - What are the policies and actions in place/ to be set to support the achievement of the target/objective?
+What is the expected improvement between the baseline and the target value (e.g. in absolute value, in percentage terms). - How is it the target/objective implemented? - What are the milestones and deliverables set to achieve the national target/objective? - How is the target/objective related to the SET Plan objectives and policies defined in the Implementation Plans dedicated to the SET Plan technologies3?

-7 SET Plan documents (europa.eu)
+3 SET Plan documents (europa.eu)